 The General Fund transfer to the Special Aid Fund is for the District's share of special education summer school programs its students attended.
 The General Fund transfer to the School Lunch Fund is for amounts to cover the fund's deficit.
-The General Fund transfer to the Capital Fund is for unexpended local funds.

-III.
+IV.
 Capital Assets

-Capital asset balances and activity for the year ended June 30, 2022 are as follows:
+Capital asset balances and activity for the year ended June 30, 2023 are as follows: